Proteolytic Enzymes: A Comprehensive Study of Papain, Bromelain, Serratiopeptidase, Urokinase, Streptokinase, and Pepsin

 Serratiopeptidase

-Serratiopeptidase, also known as serrapeptase, is a proteolytic enzyme produced by Serratia bacteria found in the intestines of silkworms.
-It has gained popularity for its anti-inflammatory and analgesic properties, making it useful in various medical applications.
+Serratiopeptidase, also known as serrapeptase, is a proteolytic enzyme produced by the Serratia marcescens bacterium found in the intestines of silkworms.
+It is known for its anti-inflammatory, anti-edemic, and fibrinolytic properties, making it useful in various medical and therapeutic applications.

 Chemistry of Serratiopeptidase